Copyright © 2013-2015 Mantas Mikulėnas <email@example.com>

 This specification documents the

-DH-BLOWFISH SASL mechanism currently
+DH-AES SASL mechanism currently implemented

-implemented by various IRC clients and services.
+by some IRC clients and services.

 The mechanism is non-standard, and specific to IRC software.
 It uses Diffie-Hellman key exchange to choose a shared encryption key, which is then used to encrypt the password sent to the server.

 The mechanism does not authenticate the server, and is considered insecure against active MITM attacks.
+Therefore it may give a false sense of security to users.
+It does however have improvements over DH-BLOWFISH.

 The mechanism does not allow an authorization identity to be specified.